What does climate change have to do with poverty and disability?

 Some of the issues:

 - More extreme weather conditions.
-Cyclone Idai a recent example.
+Cyclone Idai is a recent example.

 - Flooding washes away crops, livestock and good farming soil.